Obapelumi/adosearch/README.md

 Comment.query().withScopes((scopes) => scopes.search('life style'))
 ```

-This is a simple example but we could go as deep as we want while adosearch generates the complex SQL queries for us on the fly.
+This is a relatively simple example, but we could go as deep as we want while adosearch generates the complex SQL queries for us on the fly.

 And guess what?
 It has type support 🤩